CHAMPIONS! Dodgers win first World Series title in 32 years

 While Randy Arozarena hit a solo home run in the first, the score stayed parked at 1-0 until the sixth inning.

-Then the Dodgers pounced shortly after Tampa Bay manager Kevin Cash pulled starting pitcher Blake Snell, who had been dominant until then.
+Then Tampa Bay manager Kevin Cash pulled starting pitcher Blake Snell, who had been dominant until then and seemed like he still had plenty left.

 Cash came out to get Snell after No. 9 hitter Austin Barnes singled with one out for the Dodgers' second hit.
 Snell had thrown just 73 pitches, and the 2018 AL Cy Young Award winner looked as if he disagreed with the quick hook.